uesseu/ninwavelets/README.md

 - Speed
     + This package is extremely fast for a pure python package.
     + Cupy makes it extremely fast.
+        * About One or two order faster than other prevalent packages.
     + Even if you can not use cupy, it is very fast.
+        * About 3 to 15 times faster than other prevalent packages.
 - Reliability
     + Being brand new project, it has no achivement...
     + There may be lots of bugs.
     + Do not rely on it!
 Read the source code!
 Test by your self!
 - In heavily debelopment
-    + Destructive change may performed.
+    + Destructive change may be performed.

 # Install